andreasschulze/check_dns_respond_as_expected/README.md

 ## Return code

-The script's exit code is the number of unexpected data found
+The script's exit code is the number of unexpected data found.